S-7mza/project-predictive-template/deliverables/ARCHITECTURE.md

 - Latency, concurrency, retention, backups

 Deployment & infra notes:
-- Where dashboards are hosted, access controls, secrets management.
+- Where model-serving components and any dashboards/UIs are hosted, access controls, secrets management.